FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 By default it is the responsibility of firewall access points to deal with AccessDeniedExceptions.
 For example the ``form`` entry point will redirect to the login page.
-However for a RESTful application proper response HTTP status codes should be provided.
+However, for a RESTful application proper response HTTP status codes should be provided.
 This listener is triggered before the normal exception listener and firewall entry points and forces returning either a 403 or 401 status code for any of the formats configured.